Global Ease of Living Index: a machine learning framework for longitudinal analysis of major economies: Results

 \subsection{Data Analysis of Sub-Indices}

-We used a series of methods, including data imputation (MICE and RFR) and dimensionality reduction (PCA and RFR) to create data for sub-indices that provide a comprehensive view of global living conditions, spanning from 1970 to 2021.
+We use data imputation (MICE and RFR) and dimensionality reduction (PCA and RFR) to create data for sub-indices that provide a comprehensive view of global living conditions, spanning from 1970 to 2021.
 It includes data for 70 countries, capturing a wide range of economic, social, and environmental factors that influence the ease of living across different regions.
-The dataset is structured around four key sub-indices including the Economic Index, which measures economic performance and growth; the Institutional Index, reflecting the governance, policy, and institutional frameworks of the countries; the Quality of Life Index, which captures dimensions of well-being such as healthcare, education, and social stability; and the Sustainability Index, focused on environmental sustainability and green practices, including carbon emissions and renewable energy use.
-We publish our sub-indices using GitHub repository.
+We publish our sub-indices using a GitHub repository included at the end of this paper.

-We then focus on selected countries from the top 10 largest economies in the world as of 2024, which includes the United States, China, Japan, Germany, India, the United Kingdom, and Canada \cite{forbes2024top}.
-These economies play a pivotal role in shaping global trends and offer valuable insights into how different nations approach the challenge of improving living standards amidst varying levels of institutional strength, and environmental policies.
+We then focus on selected countries from the top 10 largest economies in the world as of 2024, which include the United States, China, Japan, Germany, India, the United Kingdom, and Canada \cite{forbes2024top}.
+These economies play a pivotal role in shaping global trends and offer valuable insights into how different nations approach the challenge of improving living standards amidst varying levels of institutional strength and environmental policies.
 This pool of countries gives us diversity in the context of the development of a nation.
-Countries such as the United States, Germany, Canada and Japan are considered as developed countries and countries such as India and China are considered as developing nations.
-We have also focused on some of the emerging economies of the world such as Malaysia.
+Countries such as the United States, Germany, Canada and Japan are considered developed countries, and countries such as India and China are considered developing nations.
+We have also included some of the emerging economies of the world, such as Malaysia.
 They are on track to become a high-income nation by the end of 2028 \cite{worldbank2021malaysia}.
 We have also included Australia in our analysis as it has one of the highest living standards, including the human capital index and high GDP per capita \cite{worldbank_australia_data}.